secludedfox/PyDEC-MAIN/README.md

-Open `config.json` with a texteditor and you'll see only one parameter to change.
+Open `config.json` with a texteditor

 Set the `callsign` value to your stations callsign.